eliorabaev/CyberSecurityDowngrade/README.md

 ## Overview

-This comprehensive system provides a secure and user-friendly interface for managing Internet Service Provider (ISP) customers.
-Built with security best practices at every level, it implements a layered defense approach to protect sensitive customer data while maintaining a smooth user experience.
+This system provides a user-friendly interface for managing Internet Service Provider (ISP) customers.
+This version has been intentionally modified to include security vulnerabilities for educational and demonstration purposes.

 ## Key Features